-As the “ambassador of cute,” Hello Kitty has used “soft power” to put Japan on the map in western popular culture.
+As the “ambassador of cute,” Hello Kitty has used soft power to put Japan on the map in western pop culture.
 Last spring, she was flown into space and Hello Kitty (not the spacecraft) made international news.
 Japan’s neighbors have taken note.
 South Korea for example, has exported massively popular K-Pop.
 Many predict China will be East Asia’s next major cultural icon exporter.

 If you missed the convention but still want to experience Hello Kitty’s “world of cute,” check out her exhibit at the Japanese American National Museum (JANM) in Los Angeles, now through April 2015.